BoredBean/TouhouCompany/TouhouEnemyModels/README.md

 ## Issues

-1. At v0.9.2, client player cannot kill HoarderBugs.
-Fixed at v0.9.3.
+1. At v0.9.2, client player cannot kill HoarderBugs. **Fixed at v0.9.3.**
-2. Dead enemies seems still alive for later-join players.
-Not gonna fix.
+2. Dead enemies looks still alive for later-join players. **Not gonna fix.**
-3. Volume configs for NutCracker and OldBird not working.
-No idea.
+3. Volume configs for NutCracker and OldBird not working. **Not gonna fix.**
 4. Clothes and hair are solid.
-[JigglePhysicsPlugin](https://thunderstore.io/c/lethal-company/p/HGG/JigglePhysicsPlugin/) may helps, but not fixing at this time.
+[JigglePhysicsPlugin](https://thunderstore.io/c/lethal-company/p/HGG/JigglePhysicsPlugin/) may helps, but not fixing at this time. **Jiggle physics added at v0.9.6.**
 5. Starry texture for Utsuho's cloak.
 Might be fixed in the future, not sure of that.
 6. The model meshes are becoming too large for a single mod.
-Trying to reduce the size.
-But useless.
+Trying to reduce the size. **Done.**

 * Others: